peppergifted/Sign-Language/README.md

-## Google - ASL Fingerspelling Recognition 1st place solution
+## 手语识别项目 - ASL Fingerspelling Recognition 1st place solution

 This repository contains the codebase to reproduce the winning solution to the Google - ASL Fingerspelling Recognition competition on kaggle.